 The National Center for Missing and Exploited Children (NCMEC) has outlined steps young people and their parents can take if they or their child are a victim of sextortion, including:

 - Remember, the predator is to blame, not your child or you.

 - Get help before deciding whether to pay money or otherwise comply with the predator.
-Cooperating or paying rarely stops the blackmail and continued harassment.
+Cooperating or paying does not always stop the blackmail and harassment.

 - REPORT the predator’s account via the platform’s safety feature.

-- BLOCK the predator and DO NOT DELETE the profile or messages because those things can be helpful to law enforcement in identifying and stopping the offender.
+- BLOCK the predator but DO NOT DELETE the profile or messages because those things can be helpful to law enforcement in identifying and stopping the offender.